SHihozs/Loan-Risk-Classification/README.md

   - main.ipynb

 ## INTRODUCTION
-  - The challenge is classify risk status of customer (level 1-5)
+  - The challenge is to classify risk status of the customer (level 1-5)

 ## Attributes
   - Gender : Male/Female